toqpanova/Exploratory-Data-Analysis-Pet-Projects/README.md

 # Exploratory Data Analysis Pet Projects

-A collection of three Jupyter notebooks illustrating core data analysis skills with Python and Pandas.
+A collection of three Jupyter notebooks illustrating core data analysis and visualization skills with Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn.

 ---